cockroachdb/docs/v2.2/architecture/life-of-a-distributed-transaction.md

 Here's a brief overview of the physical actors, in the sequence with which they're involved in executing a query:

 1. **SQL Client** sends a query to your cluster.
-1. **Load Balancing** routes the request to your cluster.
+1. **Load Balancing** routes the request to CockroachDB nodes your cluster, which will act as a gateway.
-1. **Gateway** is a CockroachDB node that processes the request and responds to the client.
+1. **Gateway** is a CockroachDB node that processes the SQL request and responds to the client.
 1. **Leaseholder** is a CockroachDB node responsible for serving reads and coordinating writes of a specific range of keys in your query.
 1. **Raft leader** is a CockroachDB node responsible for maintaining consensus among your CockroachDB replicas.